erdusa/spring-cloud/gateway-service/README.md

-# Create this project (Eureka Server)
+# Create this project (Gateway Server)
-* Server for register and localization microservice instances
-* Each microservice instance (Eureka Client) notifies "heartbeats" every 30s
-* Each microservice has a copy cached of Eureka registry
+* Give one  gateway to all microservices in our system
+* Dynamic routing, monitoring and security
-* Works in cluster mode
+* Load filters in hot
-* Self-prevention mode

-These are the steps to create a simple project for a Eureka Server
+These are the steps to create a simple project for a Gateway Server

->IMPORTANT: First you have to have created the Config Server
+>IMPORTANT: First you have to have created the Config Server and Eureka Server

 ## Gradle configuration